View on GitHub

 Changed request flow after compaction

 This preserves a single continuous conversation identity.
-The user sees one conversation in the UI, and the Conversations API returns the full history including summary items.
+The conversation_id never changes, the user sees one conversation in the UI, and the Conversations API returns the full history including the summary marker items.

 API response changes